 The CCAFS Program Plan

-For CCAFS Phase 1 (2011-2014) the CCAFS Program Plan was the guiding document that drove CCAFS research.
+For CCAFS Phase I (2011-2014) the CCAFS Program Plan was the guiding document that drove CCAFS research.
 Download the CCAFS Program Plan.

-The proposal for CCAFS Phase 2 is currently being developed for 2016 onward.
-A pre-proposal was submitted to the CGIAR Consortium in August 2015
+The CCAFS Phase II proposal was developed for 2016 onward.
+A pre-proposal was submitted to the CGIAR Consortium in August 2015.

 Foresight analysis and priority setting are key components of the CCAFS approach to research.
 Only through forward-thinking and planning, can CCAFS guide its investments and strengthen its interventions effectively.
 Read more.

 Monitoring & Evaluation Strategy

 Through self-reflection and evaluation, CCAFS identifies pathways that lead to real impact.
 Understanding these pathways is imperative if we are to take advantage of them.
 For this reason, monitoring and evaluation is one of the cornerstones of CCAFS research.
 Read more.

 No single research institution working alone can address the critically important issues of global climate change, agriculture and food security.
 CCAFS will address the increasing challenge of global warming and declining food security on agricultural practices, policies and measures through strategic collaboration.
 The program is led by the International Center for Tropical Agriculture (CIAT).
 Read more.

 To complement core research activities, CCAFS is helping enhance capacity among different stakeholder groups to overcome the additional threats posed by a changing climate to achieving food security, enhancing livelihoods and improving environmental management.
 Read more.

 Gender & Social Inclusion Strategy